A tool to update all your projects requirements

 $ pip install dparse[pipenv]

 In order to communicate with the github API, you need to create an oauth token for your account:

-* Make sure to check 'repo' and click on Generate token
+- Make sure to check repo and email and click on Generate token

 Run your first Update

 $ pyup --repo=username/repo --user-token=<YOUR_TOKEN> --initial

 This will check all your requirement files and search for new package versions.
 If there are updates available, pyup will create a new branch on your repository and create a new commit for every single update.
 Once all files are up to date, pyup will create a single pull request containing all commits.

 Once your repository is up to date and the initial update is merged in, remove the –initial flag and run: